Squirreljetpack/gummy/README.md

 *Noun*
 1. A small coloured sweet that needs to be chewed a lot.
-2. A basic screen backlight and temperature utility for Linux.
+2. A simple tool for display configuration on Linux.

 ## Links